Which Hill’s Science Diet Adult Plus Canned Recipes Get

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-For this reason, we do not consider corn a preferred component in any dog food.
+For this reason, we do not consider wheat a preferred component in any dog food.

-The seventh ingredient lists beet pulp.
+First, we find beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.